vanvalenlab/deepcell-tf/README.md

 [![Documentation Status](https://img.shields.io/readthedocs/deepcell?logo=Read-the-Docs)](https://deepcell.readthedocs.io/en/master)
 [![Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/vanvalenlab/deepcell-tf/blob/master/LICENSE)

-DeepCell-tf is a neural network library for single-cell analysis, written in Python and built using [TensorFlow](https://github.com/tensorflow/tensorflow) and [Keras](https://www.tensorflow.org/guide/keras).
-It is the heart of the DeepCell ecosystem.

-DeepCell aids in biological analysis by automatically segmenting and classifying cells in optical microscopy images.
-The framework processes raw images and uniquely annotates each cell in the image.
-These annotations can be used to quantify a variety of cellular properties.
+'deepcell-tf' is a deep learning library for single-cell analysis of biological images.
+It is written in Python and built using [TensorFlow](https://github.com/tensorflow/tensorflow) and [Keras](https://www.tensorflow.org/guide/keras) and allows users to apply pre-existing models to imaging data as well as develop new deep learning models for single cell analysis.
+The models in this library can perform single cell segmentation in 2D and 3D images and can track cells in 2D time-lapse datasets, and have been used to analyze data ranging from multiplexed images of tissues to dynamic live-cell imaging movies.
+This library is one of several the [Van Valen lab](http://vanvalen.caltech.edu/) has developed to facilitate the devlopment and application of new deep learning methods.
+These include [deepcell-toolbox](https://github.com/vanvalenlab/deepcell-toolbox) for pre and post-processing the outputs of deep learning models, [deepcell-tracking](https://github.com/vanvalenlab/deepcell-tracking) for creating cell lineages with deep learning tracking models, [Caliban](https://github.com/vanvalenlab/caliban) for annotating high-dimensional biological images, and [Kiosk](https://github.com/vanvalenlab/kiosk-console) for deploying workflows to large datasets in the cloud.

 Read the documentation at [deepcell.readthedocs.io](https://deepcell.readthedocs.io).

-For more information on deploying DeepCell in the cloud refer to the [DeepCell Kiosk documentation](https://deepcell-kiosk.readthedocs.io).
+For more information on deploying models in the cloud refer to the [the Kiosk documentation](https://deepcell-kiosk.readthedocs.io).

 ## Examples